 - If the computer does not boot after it has dried out, call the SWAT Team.

-The average lithium-ion battery life in a tablet pc is approximately 13 months, depending on usage.
+Optimal battery performance in a computer is approximately 13 months, depending on usage.
+After that, degradation will occur, requiring the battery to be charged more often.
 These hints will help you achieve a longer lifespan for your battery.

 - Always make sure you charge battery fully.